SSLMate/certspotter/man/certspotter.md

 Health check failures should be rare, and you should take them seriously because it means certspotter might not detect all certificates.
 It might also be an indication of CT log misbehavior.
-Consult certspotter's stderr output for details, and if you need help, file an issue at <https://github.com/SSLMate/certspotter>.
+Enable the `-verbose` flag and consult stderr for details, and if you need help, file an issue at <https://github.com/SSLMate/certspotter>.

 # EXIT STATUS